-<Youth> Her early achievements include winning the U10 Girls European Junior Championship in 1993, the Girls U12 at Verdun in 1995, and the World Girls U12 Championship in Szeged in 1995.
+<Youth> Her early achievements include winning the U10 Girls European Championship in 1993, the Girls U12 at Verdun in 1995, and the World Girls U12 Championship in Szeged in 1995.

-<National> In 2000, at the age of 16, Cmilyte won the Women’s Lithuanian Championships.
+<National> In 2000, at the age of 16, Čmilytė won the Women’s Lithuanian Championships.
 She was given permission to compete in the “Men’s” Lithuanian Championship the following week and made headlines by winning the contest ahead of 5 grandmasters.

-In 2003, Cmilyte came second after Pia Cramling in the EU-ch 4th, Women (2003) that was held in Silivri,Turkey.
-In 2004, she won the Gold Medal at 36th Olympiad (2004) for best percentage on top board, edging out Zsuzsa Polgar who took silver.
-Also in 2004, Cmilyte played and won a 4 game match with Ekaterina Kovalevskaya, who was runner up in the Women's World Championship that year, in Siaulai, Lithuania by 3-1.
-Cmilyte contested the FIDE Women's World Championship (2004) in Elista, Russia, and made it to the quarter finals, losing to Maia Chiburdanidze.
+<World> Čmilytė contested the FIDE Women's World Championship (2004) in Elista, Russia, and made it to the quarter finals, losing to Maia Chiburdanidze.
 She also contested the FIDE Women's World Championship (2006), and made it to the semi-final by defeating Maia Chiburdanidze in the quarter final, before losing to Alisa Galliamova.
 She reached the third round of the Women's World Chess Championship (2010), bowing out in the tiebreaker to Almira Skripchenko.

-Cmilyte scored 4.5/11 in the Shenzhen Women's Grand Prix (2011) in August 2011, 6/11 to place 4th in the FIDE Women's Grand Prix Nalchik (2011) in September 2011, 7/11 to place 3rd at the FIDE Women's Grand Prix Kazan (2012) in June 2012 and 6.5/11 to place =4th in the Women Grand Prix Ankara (2012) in September 2012.
+Čmilytė scored 4.5/11 in the Shenzhen Women's Grand Prix (2011) in August 2011, 6/11 to place 4th in the FIDE Women's Grand Prix Nalchik (2011) in September 2011, 7/11 to place 3rd at the FIDE Women's Grand Prix Kazan (2012) in June 2012 and 6.5/11 to place =4th in the Women Grand Prix Ankara (2012) in September 2012.
 These results gave her 7th place in the 2011-12 Women's Grand Prix series with 285 points.
-Playing in the FIDE Knock-Out Women's World Championship (2012), she defeated Ingrid Yadira Aliaga Fernandez in the first round before losing to WGM Huang Qian in the second round.
+Playing in the FIDE Knock-out Women's World Championship (2012), she defeated Ingrid Yadira Aliaga Fernandez in the first round before losing to WGM Huang Qian in the second round.
 She competed in the Women Grand Prix Geneva (2013) in May 2013 and in the FIDE Women's Grand Prix Dilijan (2013), but on both occasions placed in the bottom half of the field with a below standard 4.5/11.

 Wikipedia article: Viktorija Čmilytė Live rating: http://www.2700chess.com/women